dikaadev/mediabunny/docs/guide/converting-media-files.md

 Use the `codec` property to control the format of the output subtitle tracks.
 This should be set to a [codec](./supported-formats-and-codecs#subtitle-codecs) supported by the output file, or else the track will be [discarded](#discarded-tracks).

 Subtitle tracks are always copied (extracted and re-muxed as text), never transcoded, so there is no quality loss.
 The supported formats are WebVTT, SRT, ASS/SSA, TX3G, and TTML.

+### Processing audio

+The `process` property can be used to define a custom audio sample processing function, e.g. for applying audio effects, transformations, or timestamp modifications.
+You are expected to perform this processing yourself.

+The function is called for each input audio sample after remixing and resampling.
+It must return an [`AudioSample`](./packets-and-samples#audiosample), an array of them, or `null` for dropping the sample.

+This function can also be used to manually perform remixing or resampling.
+When doing so, you should signal the post-process parameters using the `processedNumberOfChannels` and `processedSampleRate` fields, which enables the encoder to better know what to expect.

 ## Track-specific options